-Histoplasmosis is an infection caused by a fungus called histoplasma, according to the U.S. Centers for Diseases Control and Prevention.
-The fungus itself lives in the soil, particularly in dirt that contains a high level of bird or bat droppings.
-The fungus is particularly prevalent in the United States in the Ohio and Mississippi Valleys, but can be found elsewhere as well.
+Histoplasmosis is an infection caused by a fungus called Histoplasma, according to the U.S. Centers for Diseases Control and Prevention.
+The fungus itself lives in the soil, particularly in the dirt that contains a high level of bird or bat droppings.
+The fungus is particularly prevalent in the United States in the Ohio and Mississippi Valleys but can be found elsewhere as well.

 Histoplasmosis is not an infectious disease.
 It cannot be spread from one person to another.
 It is only transmitted through the inhalation of contaminated dirt or dust.
 Only a brief inhalation is required to contract the fungus.
 Fresh bird droppings are not thought to be responsible for the transmission of the fungus.

 What Are the Symptoms of Histoplasmosis?